DNC RECOMMENDATIONS FOR COMBATING ONLINE MISINFORMATION

 TikTok has introduced labeling for some state-controlled media content.

 Twitch has banned Russian state media but has not introduced labeling for other state-controlled media content.

 As outlined in policy #2, state-controlled media combines the opinion-making power of news with the strategic backing of government.
 Separate from publicly funded, editorially independent outlets, state-controlled media tends to present news material in ways that are biased towards the goal of the controlling government (i.e. propaganda).
 Allowing these outlets to directly place content in front of Americans via advertising and/or profit from content published on their sites enhances these outlets’ ability to propagandize and misinform the public.

 Facebook has ended its business relationships with Russian state-controlled media and announced it would temporarily ban all state-controlled media advertising in the US ahead of the November 2020 election.

 Twitter has banned advertising from state-controlled media.

-YouTube has removed Russian state-controlled media channels but allows other state-controlled media to advertise and participate in its advertising programs – providing those outlets with a significant revenue stream.
+YouTube has removed Russian state-controlled media channels but allows other state-controlled media to advertise and participate in its advertising programs.

 Snap partners with state-controlled media in its “Discover” tab.